sogis/pipelines/api_webgisclient/README.md

 * Go to *WebGISClient/Konfigurieren/Build Triggers* and activate *Builds von ausserhalb starten*.
 * In *Authentifizerungstoken* add *WebGISClientToken*.
 * Now you could start the build with https://jenkins-agi-apps-test.dev.so.ch/job/WebGISClient/buildWithParameters?token=tokenName&build=ja&namespace=gdi-test&replicas=1&rolloutAll=nein

+### Number of Build Processors
+For an efficient use of the pipeline the *Anzahl der Build-Prozessoren* has to be increased to 20 => https://jenkins-agi-apps-test.dev.so.ch/configure

 ### Install and use of the Config Generator Agent